top of page

 Delivering the Promise

-Indeed, he recognizes that the AMC project still has a long way to go and will not be without its engineering and logistic challenges.
-He has great confidence, however, in the skills of the AMC development team, and in the knowledge that the citizens of Los Angeles are eager and hungry for a faster, more efficient way to get in and out of LAX.
+Indeed, he recognizes that the LAX/MTC project still has a long way to go and will not be without its engineering and logistic challenges.
+He has great confidence, however, in the skills of its development team, and in the knowledge that the citizens of Los Angeles are eager and hungry for a faster, more efficient way to get in and out of LAX.

 “A lot of Metro projects include a large environmental impact component and a very extensive community input phase,” he explained.
-“For AMC, the environmental impact and community input processes have been the easiest part.
+“For the LAX/MTC, the environmental impact and community input processes have been the easiest part.
 All I ever hear from anyone is ‘Just get it done.’”

 # # #